• Skip to main content

 1. Mix wild rice in a medium bowl with enough filtered water to cover.
 Soak for 4-8 hours or overnight.

-2. Drain wild rice and mix with other ingredients in a glass casserole dish.
+2. Drain wild rice and mix with other ingredients (except the cheese) in a glass casserole dish.

-4. When done, remove casserole from oven and mix in optional shredded cheese.
+5. When done, remove the casserole from the oven and mix in the shredded cheese.
+Tip.
+Never buy commercial shredded cheese even if organic (it is processed with aluminum).

-5. Serve and enjoy as a very nutritious side dish or by itself as the main meal.
+6. Serve immediately as a very nutritious side dish or by itself as the main meal.

 Recipe Notes